Skip to Content

 halo braids for wedding

-Have a look at this elegant braid hairstyle where the strands are braided into a perfect circle around the head with a fancy hair comb.
-Draw out a few strands and the front and back and curl them up.
-This look is ideal for brides and bridesmaids.
+This elegant halo braid is shaped into a clean circle around the head and finished with a decorative comb.
+Pull out a few strands at the front and back, then curl them for a soft, bridal look.

 fishtail halo braids